Four States Arena

-The Four States Arena is a 5,600-seat multi-purpose arena in Texarkana, Arkansas.
+The Four States Arena (or Four States Fair Arena) is a 5,600-seat multi-purpose arena in Texarkana, Arkansas.
 Built in 1985, the venue is located at the Four States Fairgrounds which is within the limits of Bobby Ferguson Park.

-The arena has been home to the Central Hockey League's Border City Bandits (2000–2001) and a North American Hockey League team sharing the same nickname, the Texarkana Bandits (2003–2006).
+The arena was home to the Central Hockey League's Border City Bandits (2000–2001).
 Through the years, The Four States Arena has hosted many entertainers performing concerts along with a number of annual and seasonal events each year including the rodeo at the Four States Fair each September and the holiday-themed "Mistletoe Fair" in either November or December.